proycon/foliadocserve/README.rst

 particular word, it will actually return the full word, provided it has a part-of-speech annotation::

- IN somegroup/mydoc SELECT pos FOR mydocument.word.3
+ SELECT pos FOR mydocument.word.3

 Or for all words::

- IN somegroup/mydoc SELECT pos FOR w
+ SELECT pos FOR w

 The **ADD** action almost always requires a target expression::

- IN somegroup/mydoc ADD pos WITH class "n" FOR mydocument.word.3
+ ADD pos WITH class "n" FOR mydocument.word.3

 Multiple targets may be specified, space delimited::

- IN somegroup/mydoc ADD pos WITH class "n" FOR mydocument.word.3 myword.document.word.25
+ ADD pos WITH class "n" FOR mydocument.word.3 myword.document.word.25

 The target expression can again contain a **WHERE** filter::

- IN somegroup/mydoc SELECT pos FOR w WHERE class != "PUNCT"
+ SELECT pos FOR w WHERE class != "PUNCT"

 Target expressions, starting with the **FOR** keyword, can be nested::

- IN somegroup/mydoc SELECT pos FOR w WHERE class != "PUNCT" FOR event WHERE class = "tweet"
+ SELECT pos FOR w WHERE class != "PUNCT" FOR event WHERE class = "tweet"

-Target expressions are vital for span annotation, they keyword **SPAN** indicates that the target is a span (to do multiple spans at once, repeat the SPAN keyword again)::
+Target expressions are vital for span annotation, the keyword **SPAN** indicates that the target is a span (to do multiple spans at once, repeat the SPAN keyword again)::

- IN somegroup/mydoc ADD entity WITH class "person" FOR SPAN mydocument.word.3 myword.document.word.25
+ ADD entity WITH class "person" FOR SPAN mydocument.word.3 myword.document.word.25

 The **HAS** keyword enables you to descend down in the document tree to siblings.
 Consider the following example that changes the part of speech tag to "verb", for all occurrences of words that have lemma "fly".
 The parentheses are mandatory for a **HAS** statement::

- IN somegroup/mydoc EDIT pos OF "someposset" WITH class = "v" FOR w WHERE (lemma OF "somelemmaset" HAS class "fly")
+ EDIT pos OF "someposset" WITH class = "v" FOR w WHERE (lemma OF "somelemmaset" HAS class "fly")

 ---------